medialab/xan/docs/cmd/search.md

                              if you want the number of threads to be automatically chosen instead.

 multiple patterns options:
+    -P, --add-pattern <pattern>  Manually add patterns to query without needing to feed a file to the --patterns flag.
     -B, --breakdown              When used with --patterns, will count the total number of non-overlapping matches per pattern and write this count in one additional column per pattern.
 Added column will be given